Important Dates for Workshop Submissions

 Information About Workshop Submissions

-Workshop proposals may be developed by one or more ASHS Working Groups or Committees.
-Individuals or special interest groups shall work through an established Working Group or Committee if they wish to develop or suggest a workshop.
-However, only one working group can be designated as the workshop proposal primary sponsor.
+- Workshop proposals may be developed by one or more ASHS Groups or Committees.
+Individuals or special interest groups shall work through an established Group or Committee if they wish to develop or suggest a workshop.
+However, only one Professional Interest Group can be designated as the workshop proposal primary sponsor.
 Additional Professional Interest Groups can be listed as secondary sponsors but only the primary sponsor will have the group's business meeting incorporated into the session's assigned time.
 A Professional Interest Group can only be a sponsor (primary or secondary) on one workshop proposal.
 (Thus, a group cannot submit a workshop proposal and be listed as a secondary sponsor on another proposal.
 A group also cannot be a secondary sponsor of more than one workshop proposal.)

 All workshop speakers must be registered for the conference.
 ASHS members must register and pay in full the appropriate registration fees.

 Invited non-member speakers* are limited to three per workshop (non-member invited speakers are not an eligible designation for Planned Oral Sessions - oral abstract rules apply to the submissions).
 Their registration fee is waived for the entire conference.
 However, they still need to be registered in advance by the workshop coordinator.
 Please contact Negar Mahdavian to make arrangements for the registration of non-member invited speakers.

-- If a Working Group chooses not to submit a workshop (again, it is not required that a Professional Interest Group submit a workshop proposal), the group officers will be contacted to see if a scheduled meeting is requested.
-Working Group business meetings for those groups not holding a workshop will be scheduled either from 7:00-8:00 AM or 6:00-7:00 PM during the ASHS Annual Conference so that it does not conflict with other sessions.
-Working Groups may also choose to not hold a face-to-face meeting and conduct their Working Group business via the ASHS Working Group Online Communities on the ASHS website throughout the year.
-If an answer is not received from the officers, the assumption will be made that business will be conducted via the online method (a meeting will not be scheduled).
+- If a Group chooses not to submit a workshop (again, it is not required that a Professional Interest Group submit a workshop proposal), the group officers will be contacted to see if a scheduled meeting is requested.
+Group business meetings for those groups not holding a workshop will be scheduled either from 7:00-8:00 AM or 6:00-7:00 PM during the ASHS Annual Conference so that it does not conflict with other sessions.
+Groups may also choose to not hold a face-to-face meeting and conduct their Group business via the ASHS Group Online Communities on the ASHS website throughout the year.
+If an answer is not received from the officers, the assumption will be made that business will be conducted face-to-face at the conference.

 - Workshop manuscripts may be published in a subject-appropriate ASHS serial publication (HortScience, Journal of ASHS, HortTechnology)